ars2240/asdHBTucker/README.md

     Required data files: asdHBTucker*.mat (output of Tensor decomposition)

     1. Ensure logisticReg.m or logisticRegPCA.m loads the right .mat file
-    2. If, running ogisticRegPCA.m, adjust nPCs (number of principal components) in line 23
+    2. If running ogisticRegPCA.m, adjust nPCs (number of principal components) in line 23
     3. Run logisticReg.m or logisticRegPCA.m
     4. Output will be in command line